PouriaTolouei/StarlinkGamingScripts/README.md

     - Your chrome is logged into a single profile and pop-up for choosing a profile is disabled.
     - You have already logged into Geforce Now.
     - You have already manually tried to set up or join a private match on rocket league.
-    - You have properly set the Geforce Now and Rocket League settings and key bindings.
+    - You have properly set up Geforce Now and Rocket League settings and key bindings.
     - You have properly ended the previous Geforce Now session (otherwise it will load mid-session and breaks the script).

 ## Running the Data Collection Script